Imprecise Markov Semigroups and their Ergodicity: Abstract

 \section{Abstract}

 We introduce the concept of an imprecise Markov semigroup $\mathbf{Q}$.
-It is a tool that allows to represent ambiguity around both the initial and the transition probabilities of a Markov process via a compact collection of Markov semigroups, each associated with a (possibly different) Markov process.
-We use techniques from set theory, topology, geometry, and probability to study the ergodic behavior of $\mathbf{Q}$.
-We show that, if the initial distribution of the Markov processes associated with the elements of $\mathbf{Q}$ is known and invariant, under some conditions that also involve the geometry of the state space, eventually the ambiguity around their transition probability fades.
-We call this property ergodicity of the imprecise Markov semigroup, and we relate it to the classical notion of ergodicity.
-We prove ergodicity both when the state space is Euclidean or a Riemannian manifold, and when it is an arbitrary measurable space.
-The importance of our findings for the fields of machine learning and computer vision is also discussed.
+It is a tool that allows us to represent ambiguity around both the transition probabilities and the invariant measure of a continuous-time Markov process via a collection of Markov semigroups, each associated with a (possibly different) Markov process.
+We use techniques from topology, geometry, and probability to analyze ergodic limits under model uncertainty encoded by \(\mathbf Q\).
+We establish long-term bounds that are uniform in the initial state and identify regimes in which the imprecision in these bounds collapses asymptotically.
+Our results are proved in progressively more general settings.
+We first assume that \(\mathbf Q\) is compact and that the state space is Euclidean or a Riemannian manifold, working with a fixed bounded observable.
+We then allow the state space to be standard Borel, while keeping \(\mathbf Q\) compact and the observable fixed.
+Finally, we drop compactness and work on Polish metric spaces of finite diameter, where we treat arbitrary bounded Lipschitz observables.
+The importance of our findings for the fields of artificial intelligence and computer vision is also discussed at a high level; In particular, in the study of how the probability of an output evolves over time as we perturb the input of a convolutional autoencoder.